US calls out human rights abuses in China | DW | 06.02.2021

 The diplomat has previously signaled his stance in a Twitter post.

 The tough stance against China follows signals from the Biden administration that they would not reverse the Trump administration's course in towards the Asian country.
-Earlier this week, US president Joe Biden said that he was ready to work with Beijing when it was in America's interest to do so.
+Earlier this week, US President Joe Biden said he was ready to work with Beijing when it was in America's interest to do so.

 am/dj (Reuters, AFP)